 Suppose that, at some point in time, we have a model (C, M) and that we now obtain a new nugget N'.
 We always have the possibility simply to add N', yielding a new collection C' of nuggets; this might necessitate updating the underlying pre-model M to M' in the event that N' contains entirely novel nodes or edges.
-A pre-model update is specified by a co-span, or glueing, $N' \rightarrow M' \leftarrow M$ from the multi-sum of N' and M that specifies exactly which nodes and edges of N' already existed in M and which have been added between M and M'.

-It is important to note that the identification of which nodes of N' already existed in M includes action nodes; this means that the co-span may identify the action of N' as being the same as that of some preexisting N in C. Alternatively, the action of N' may be newly added; this might result in (C', M') having two distinct actions involving (some of) the same agents, a situation that may or may not be desirable.
-Sometimes, for example, two proteins can indeed bind each other in two distinct ways; however, it could also be the case that N' has actually brought some new information about a single binding interaction that we would rather use to update the pre-existing nugget N. Such an update amounts to the assumption that the nuggets N and N' represent the same interaction mechanism; but this does not necessarily mean that the two nuggets refer to exactly the same agents since mechanisms can be shared across families of proteins.
-We return to this point in section 3 after describing the formal process of aggregation.
+If there was already a nugget in C that has the same action as that of N, this would result in (C', M') having two distinct actions involving the same agents, a situation that may or may not be desirable: sometimes, for example, two proteins can indeed bind each other in two distinct ways; however, it could also be the case that N' has actually brought some new information about a single binding interaction that we would rather use to update the pre-existing nugget N. Such an update amounts to the assumption that the nuggets N and N' represent the same interaction mechanism; but this does not necessarily mean that the two nuggets refer to exactly the same agents since mechanisms can be shared across families of proteins.
+We will return to this point in section 3 after briefly describing the formal process of aggregation.

 If we wish to update the nugget N with the information contained in N', we need to specify two things: the new information brought by N' and any deprecated information in N that should now be removed.
-The former is specified by the choice of a co-span of monos $h+ : N \to N+ \leftarrow N' : h'+$ from the multi-sum of N and N'; while the latter is specified by a mono $h- : N- \to N$ where N' is that part of N that we wish to preserve.
-In most cases, there is a canonical choice of co-span given by the intuitive unification of N and N' but, in cases where there are non-trivial automorphisms of N and N', the unification process may be non-deterministic and a choice becomes necessary.
+The former is specified by the choice of a co-span of monos $h+$ : $N \to N+ \leftarrow N' : h'+$ from the multi-sum of N and N'; while the latter is specified by a mono $h- : N- \to N$ .
+In most cases, there is a canonical choice of co-span given by the intuitive unification of N and N' but, in cases where there are non-trivial automorphisms of N and N', the unification process may be non-deterministic and a choice becomes necessary (or we allow multiple conflicting versions).

-The pull-back complement of h- and h+ defines a graph N{\pm} containing precisely the new information from N' with all deprecated information from N removed.
-Formally, this is exactly a step of graph rewriting taking N to N{\pm} .
-In the event that nothing is to be removed from N, i.e. h- is the identity on N, this rewriting step degenerates to being simply the refinement of N to N+ as specified by h+ .
+The pull-back complement of $h{-}$ and $h{+}$ defines a graph $N{\pm}$ containing precisely the new information from N' with all deprecated information from N removed.
+Formally, this is exactly a step of graph rewriting taking N to $N{\pm}$ .
+In the event that nothing is to be removed from N, i.e. $h{-}$ is the identity on N, this rewriting step degenerates to being simply the refinement of N to $N{+}$ as specified by $h{+}$ .
 This step of rewriting is also propagated to the pre-model M, resulting in a new model (C', M') where, unlike in the case of adding N', C' clearly has the same number of nuggets as C.